Kubernetes

 There are several included dashboards that contain the metrics scraped from Node-Exporter, Kube-State-Metrics, and various Kubernetes and Prometheus components.
 Here are a few notable ones:

-Monitoring Cluster Utilization With “Kubernetes / Compute Resources / Cluster”
+Monitoring cluster utilization with “Kubernetes / Compute Resources / Cluster”

 This dashboard provides an overview of the resource utilization for your entire cluster.
 Headline statistics are displayed at the top, with more detailed information presented in panels below.